 Discover what to see in Inverness in two days plus explore Loch Ness too (if you really, really feel you should).
 This is a tried and tested itinerary that will work for you.
 You’ll find that Inverness is a bustling small city with lots to see but not much that’s ‘quaint’.

 So, you hope to see Inverness in two days as part of your Scottish vacation.
 OK, you will find the itinerary here is all you need.
 Why?

 Because it’s tried and tested and former tour-guide and wife Johanna wrote it for clients.
-(NB The ‘former’ applies only to tour guide and def not to wife, by the way.
+(NB The word ‘former’ applies only to ‘tour guide’ and definitely not to ‘wife’, by the way.
 OK, it could have been phrased better.)

 Anyway, the point is that this is not any old ‘just passing through’ blogger’s first impressions, but a practical, call it like it is, series of suggestions and advice.
-(In any case, we live less than an hour’s drive away.
-To us it’s our nearest cultural centre.)
+(In any case, for some years we lived less than an hour’s drive away.
+Then it was our nearest cultural centre.)

 of the Scottish Highlands

 We mention Inverness at several places on this site as it features in many Scottish tours.
 (The links are further down the page.)

 Often called the Capital of the Highlands, this small city of c.
 60,000 inhabitants (and growing fast) services all of the Northern Highlands and has plans for further expansion.